 - Student Systems and Data = authority subsystem :.
 Admissions, Financial Aid = business functions

 An individual must meet specified conditions to have systems authority.
 They must be a current member of the Stanford community (staff, faculty, student), and must have met any prerequisites attached to the privilege.
+A manager can set a future start date if they wish to activate the authority later.
 A manager can also set an expiration date when the authority will be automatically revoked (or renewed by the manager).

 Authority can be granted to anyone in the Stanford administrative or academic communities.
 These include:

 - department-sponsored IDs (contractors, consultants, temporary help, etc.)